alanng10/class-lang/Docue/Article/Single/a.md

 Builtin Bool value is stored in ref holder ref value.
 Ref is 64 bits, same as Class Lang.

-Single has class checking, name checking and count checking, same as Class Lang.
+Single has class checking, name checking and count checking that is same as Class Lang.

 Single memory management is manual memory management.
 Single NewOperate and ShareOperate have memory allocation.